 And now, the twist:

 In 2007, I was diagnosed with rheumatoid arthritis.
-After always taking my generally robust health for granted, facing a chronic and potentially disabling auto-immune condition shocked me to the core and, frankly, terrified me.
-A lifetime of medications with known toxic side effects did not make sense to me, so I began a new phase of my healing journey to explore other options and heal from the core.
+After taking my generally robust health for granted, facing a chronic and potentially disabling auto-immune illness terrified me.
+A lifetime of medications with known toxic side effects did not make sense to me, so I began to explore other options with the goal of healing from the core.
+I learned about the connection between the immune and digestive systems and got better using nutrition, bodywork, qigong and other holistic practices to heal my "leaky gut" and eliminate my arthritis symptoms.

 Here is what I've learned:

 There's no one way to eat, or live well, or heal body, mind and spirit.
 You may have to experiment, try new things, and sometimes stumble, or even fail.
 It may get messy!
 Sometimes healing, or any kind of change, feels like the hardest work in the world.
-Sometimes it can be fun, miraculous, swift, and surprising.
+At other times it can be fun, miraculous, swift, and surprising.

 You get to be (and you actually need to be) compassionate and kind with yourself--always!
 You also get to set high standards for your well-being and quality of life, and hold yourself accountable for heading in that direction.
 You deserve thoughtful care and attention from healthcare practitioners, and nobody has permission to tell you that your possibilities are limited.
 You get to ask for help where you need it, and demand that others stay hopeful for you and with you.